zenml-io/zenml-projects/Atari-Game-Player/ReadMe.md

 ## 📓 Explanation of Code

 - `DQN/model.py` This file consists of all the utility functions and classes which we need for developing our steps.
-All the classes and functions are explained in detail in their respective docstring.
+All the classes and functions are explained in detail in their respective docstrings.

 - `pipelines/training_pipeline` This file has the pipeline for training the model, built using the ZenML pipeline module.